jendastovik/unit-1/Project/readme.md

 ## Proposed Solution

 Design statement:
-I will to design and make a ———— for a client who is ———.
-The ——– will about ———— and is constructed using the software ———.
-It will take  ———- to make and will be evaluated according to the criteria ———.
+I will to design and make an electronic ladger for a client who is Mr. Sato.
+The ladger will about Tether and is constructed using the software Python.
+It will take  a week to make and will be evaluated according to the criteria below

-** add a description of your coin and citation **
+## About Tether

+Launched in 2014, Tether is a blockchain-enabled platform designed to facilitate the use of fiat currencies in a digital manner.
+Tether works to disrupt the conventional financial system via a more modern approach to money.
+Tether has made headway by giving customers the ability to transact with traditional currencies across the blockchain, without the inherent volatility and complexity typically associated with a digital currency.
+As the first blockchain-enabled platform to facilitate the digital use of traditional currencies (a familiar, stable accounting unit), Tether has democratised cross-border transactions across the blockchain.

 Justify the tools/structure of your solution